+Correlation of Growth.

-Correlation of Growth .- I mean by this expression that the whole organisation is so tied together during its growth and development, that when slight variations in any one part occur, and are accumulated through natural selection, other parts become modified.
-This is a very important subject, most imperfectly understood.
-The most obvious case is, that modifications accumulated solely for the good of the young or larva, will, it may safely be concluded, affect the structure of the adult; in the same manner as any malconformation affecting the early embryo, seriously affects the whole organisation of the adult.
-The several parts of the body which are homologous, and which, at an early embryonic period, are alike, seem liable to vary in an allied manner: we see this in the right and left sides of the body varying in the same manner; in the front and hind legs, and even in the jaws and limbs, varying together, for the lower jaw is believed to be homologous with the limbs.
-These tendencies, I do not doubt, may be mastered more or less completely by natural selection; thus a family of stags once existed with an antler only on one side; and if this had been of any great use to the breed, it might probably have been rendered permanent by natural selection.
+I mean by this expression that the whole organisation is so tied together during its growth and development, that when slight variations in any one part occur, and are accumulated through natural selection, other parts become modified.
+This is a very important subject, most imperfectly understood, and no doubt totally different classes of facts may be here easily confounded together: we shall presently see that simple inheritance often gives the false appearance of correlation.
+The most obvious instance of real correlation is, that variations of structure arising in the young or in the larvæ naturally tend to affect the structure of the mature animal: in the same manner as any malconformation in the early embryo is known seriously to affect the whole organisation of the adult.
+The several parts of the body which are homologous, and which, at an early embryonic period, are identical in structure, and which are necessarily exposed to similar conditions, seem eminently liable to vary in a like manner: we see this in 'the right and left sides of the body varying in the same manner; in the front and hind legs, and even in the jaws and limbs, varying together, for the lower jaw is believed by some to be homologous with the limbs.
+These tendencies I do not doubt, may be mastered more or less completely by natural selection: thus a family of stags once existed with an antier only on one side; and if this had been of any great use to the breed, it might probably have been rendered permanent by natural selection.

-Homologous parts, as has been remarked by some authors, tend to cohere; this is often seen in monstrous plants; and nothing is more common than the union of homologous parts in normal structures, as the union the the petals of the corolla into a tube.
-Hard parts seem to affect the form of adjoining soft parts; it is believed by some authors that the diversity in the shape of the pelvis in birds causes the remarkable diversity in the shape of their kidneys.
+Homologous parts, as has been remarked by some authors, tend to cohere; this is often seen in monstrous plants; and nothing is more common than the union of homologous parts in normal structures, as the union of the petals of the corolla into a tube.
+Hard parts seem to affect the forms of adjoining soft parts; it is believed by some authors that the diversity in the shape of the pelvis in birds causes the remarkable diversity in the shape of their kidneys.
 Others believe that the shape of the pelvis in the human mother influences by pressure the shape of the head of the child.
 In snakes, according to Schlegel, the shape of the body and the manner of swallowing determine the position of several of the most important viscera.

 The nature of the bond of correlation is very frequently quite obscure.
-M. Is.
-Geoffroy St. Hilaire has forcibly remarked, that certain malconformations very frequently, and that others rarely coexist, without our being able to assign any reason.
-What can be more singular than the relation between blue eyes and deafness in cats, and the tortoise-shell colour with the female sex: the feathered feet and skin between the outer toes in pigeons, and the presence of more or less down on the young birds when first hatched, with the future colour of their plumage; or, again, the relation between the hair and teeth in the naked Turkish dog, though here probably homology comes into play?
-With respect to this latter case of correlation, I think it can hardly be accidental, that if we pick out the two orders of mammalia which are most abnormal in their dermal covering, viz.
-Cetacea (whales) and Edentata (armadilloes, scaly anteaters, &c.), that these are likewise the most abnormal in their teeth.
+M. Is, Geoffrey-St. Hilaire has forcibly remarked, that certain malconformations very frequently, and that others rarely coexist, without our being able to assign any reason.
+What can be more singular than in cats the relation between complete whiteness with blue eyes and deafness, or between the tortoise-shell colour and the female sex; or in pigeons between their feathered feet and skin betwitt the outer toes, and between the presence of more or less down on the young bird when first hatched, with the future colour of its plumage; or, again, the relation between the hair and teeth in the naked Tarkish dog; though here no doubt homology comes into play?
+With respect to this latter case of correlation, I think it can hardly be accidental, that, if we pick out the two orders of mammals which are most abnormal in their dermal covering, viz.
+Cetacea (whales) and Edentata (armadilloes, scaly ant-eaters, &c.), these are likewise the most abnormal in their teeth.